-After finalizing the list of project participants, the Center assigned two Project Archivists to conduct site visits to 12 institutions (one archivist per visit).
-During the site visits, which averaged about 2-3 hours in length, archivists recorded information about the history, collections, projects and priorities of each institution.
-Following the visits, archivists compiled a 2-3 page site visit report on each repository.
-Summaries of the individual reports can be found at the project webpage.
+After confirming the list of project participants, the Center assigned two project archivists to conduct site visits to 12 institutions (one archivist per visit).
+During the site visits, which averaged about two to three hours, archivists recorded information about the history, collections, projects, and priorities of each institution.
+Following the visits, archivists compiled a two- to three-page site visit report on each repository.
+Summaries of the individual reports can be found at the project web page.

-The two archivists who conducted on-site surveys of the 12 repositories found a number of trends among the project participants.
-Although the institutions visited during phase one are highly diverse, from lone arrangers to university archives, all reported a desire to raise their public profile and increase user traffic and the public's awareness of their holdings, as well as to engage in more outreach and programming activities.
-Users of these institutions are often interested in doing genealogical research or are faculty and students from local universities, local authors and historians, or staff from Jewish organizations.
-A number of the repositories are Jewish historical societies housed in spaces that they share, whether with other Jewish organizations such as local Jewish Federations or Jewish Community Centers or with larger historical societies, university libraries special collections, or adjacent synagogues and museums.
-They often benefit from this physical proximity due to shared resources, visitors and occasionally access to staff and volunteers.
-Many of the repositories have small staffs who work part-time and have numerous responsibilities beyond working with collections.
-Several rely on volunteers and interns who may not have access to formal archival training.
-At the smaller repositories, both staff and volunteers would benefit from training in current archival methods, standards and practices.
+The two archivists who conducted on-site surveys of the 12 repositories found a number of trends among project participants.
+Although the institutions visited during phase one are highly diverse-from lone arrangers to university archives-all reported a desire to raise their public profile and increase user traffic and public awareness of their holdings, as well as to engage in more outreach and programming activities.
+Users of these institutions are often interested in doing genealogical research.
+They are often faculty and students from local universities, local authors and historians, or staff from Jewish organizations.
+A number of the repositories are